Divide and Confer: Aggregating Information without Verification: Introduction

 The rest of the paper is structured as follows.
-First, we review the relevant literature.
 Section \ref{sec:Model} introduces the model.
-Sections \ref{sec:Optimal_representative_cheaptalk} and \ref{sec:The-Value-of_mediator} characterize the optimal mechanisms for small and large economies, respectively.
-Section \ref{sec:Implications-and-Extensions} extends the model.
-Section \ref{sec:Conclusion-and-Extensions} concludes the paper with a discussion.
-Proofs are relegated to the Appendix.
+Section \ref{sec:ternaryintuition} presents an illustrative example showing how the receiver can benefit from informational division.
+Section \ref{sec:The-Value-of_mediator} develops the ICL approach, and Section \ref{sec:Optimality-in-Large} characterizes the optimal large-economy mechanism.
+Section \ref{sec:Heterogeneous-Bias-and} extends the analysis to heterogeneous bias.
+Section \ref{sec:Related-Literature} provides an extensive discussion of the related literature, and Section \ref{sec:Conclusion-and-Extensions} concludes.
+Proofs are in the Appendix.